Monday, May 31, 2010

 and drives.
 There’s no law against drinking beer

-on the road so long as you ain’t drunk
+on the road so long as you ain’t drunk, he says

 and he never seems to be.
 Just a bit, well very.